fritids/wp-birthday-users/readme.txt

 * Fixed the function to collapse upcoming/passed birthday info

 = 0.1.1 =
-* Add translation Dutch
+* Added translation Dutch
-* Add translation French
+* Added translation French

 = 0.1 =
 * Initial release.

 == Upgrade Notice ==

+= 0.1.5 =
+Adds additional functionality.
+Upgrade recommended

+= 0.1.4 =
+Should fix the error in version 0.1.3 Upgrade immediately.

 = 0.1.3 =
 This version fixes some errors in the system.
 Upgrade immediately.